 Ghee refers to a clarified butter which is used for cooking, particularly in the South Asian and Middle Eastern delicacies.
 It is endowed with proteins, vitamins, potassium, calcium, phosphorus, selenium, anti-oxidants, fatty acids and butyric acids.
 Ghee is prepared by putting the butter on sim, eradicating impurities from the surface, pouring and retaining the clear fat and eliminating the solid residue.
 The appearance of ghee, such as its texture, colour and taste, depends upon the quality of the butter and the source of milk.
-A new research report titled “Ghee Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2017-2023” by IMARC Group estimates that the global ghee market reached a volume of 5.6 Million Tons in 2017.
-The report further anticipates the market to exceed 7 Million Tons by 2023, at a projected CAGR of 4.5% over the forecast period.
+A new research report titled “Ghee Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027” by IMARC Group estimates that the global ghee market reached a value of US$ 45.7 Billion in 2021.
+The report further anticipates the market to reach US$ 68.9 Billion by 2027, at a projected CAGR of 7.18% during 2022-2027.

 Global Ghee Market Drivers/Constraints: